f14XuanLv/fuclaude-pool-manager/README.md

     ```

 2.  **Construct the API request body:**
     Transform your data into the format required by the batch API.
-For each entry, create an "add" action.
     ```json
     {
       "admin_password": "YOUR_ADMIN_PASSWORD",